-At Hyundai we are doing all that we can to make things better for all of us.
-Our goal is to help protect our future and current owners, team members and vulnerable kids in the community from the uncertainty of this moment.
+Making things better for everyone is what we do at Hyundai.
+So when the pandemic hit, we found many ways to help protect our future and current owners, team members and vulnerable kids in the community from the uncertainties brought on by COVID-19.

 Taking care of our family

-As of May 26, 2020, Hyundai has taken substantial steps to protect the safety, health and well-being of our employees, customers, business partners and the communities where we do business.
+Beginning May 26, 2020, Hyundai took substantial steps to protect the safety, health and well-being of our employees, customers, business partners and the communities where we do business.

 Hyundai U.S. Dealerships

-- More than 95% of all Hyundai dealers offer digital retailing and most will deliver new vehicles to customers’ homes
+- More than 95% of all Hyundai dealers offered digital retailing and most delivered new vehicles to customers’ homes

-- Almost all of Hyundai dealers will pick up and drop off the customers’ vehicles for service and repair
+- Almost all of Hyundai dealers picked up and dropped off the customers’ vehicles for service and repair

 - Electronic signature authorization for repair approvals and digital communication between the dealer and customer

 - Regular communications with dealerships and provided the CDC’s recommendations for preventative measures businesses should take to keep their employees and customers safe